White House Insider Javier Palomarez Is Not the Hispanic Community’s Martin Luther King Jr.

 By Bryan Betancur

-Can one person speak on behalf of the Hispanic population in the United States, a diverse community that encompasses all classes, races, and levels of education?
+Can one person speak on behalf of the Hispanic population in the United States, a diverse community that encompasses all classes, races and levels of education?
 U.S. Hispanic Chamber of Commerce (USHCC) CEO Javier Palomarez has claimed that right, both before the last presidential election as an outspoken critic of Donald Trump and now as a member of Trump’s national diversity coalition.

 In a recent episode of the podcast “In the Thick,” Palomarez spoke to co-hosts Maria Hinojosa and Julio Ricardo Varela about his new role in the Trump administration.
 Only months after publicly calling Trump a “buffoon” and accusing the then-presidential candidate of “making an absolute mockery” of the election process, Palomarez spoke in a much more nuanced tone and highlighted the personal importance of answering Trump’s call to “shoulder the burden” and serve the Latino community.